The town thought they had buried him. Only two people knew the truth and they weren’t talking.

 That afternoon, on the trusted word of Lydia and Nathan Crow, he reluctantly signed the paperwork confirming the death of Jason Womack.

 The night before the burial, Lydia paid one last visit to Nathan Crow.
-She needed to make sure everything was in order.
+She needed to take care of a few loose ends and make sure everything was in order.

 The following morning Lydia contacted the blacksmith.
 She knew he sometimes helped Nathan when he was in a pinch.
 She asked him to load the casket and drive the carriage to the cemetery.